 - Performance Analyzer

-You can analyze the CPU usage of embedded applications and Linux desktop applications with the Performance Analyzer (commercial only) that integrates the Linux Perf tool.
+You can analyze the CPU usage of embedded applications and Linux desktop applications with the Performance Analyzer that integrates the Linux Perf tool.

 - Analyzing Code with Cppcheck